softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ### User Stories

+All user stories can be found [here on Trello.](https://trello.com/b/tP9QxHeT/fugitivos-do-mib) In the following sections, all user stories are separated by user (attendee and organizer) and ordered by importance.

 #### User Stories For The Attendee

 | Identifier | Effort to implement | Importance | Description |